Bashton-Lab/EnzymeSifter/tutorial.md

 ### The starting sequences

 The input was a single multi-FASTA of **2,330,712 protein sequences** available at.
-After downloading and extracting the fasta file, sequence headers were cut at the first (–NODE-) to avoid very long headers, the gene number was kept so no duplicates appear in the initial dataset.
+After downloading and extracting the fasta file, sequence headers were cut at the first (-NODE-) to avoid very long headers, the gene number was kept so no duplicates appear in the initial dataset.
 The command used:

 ```
 sed -E 's/^(>[^-]+)-NODE-[^_]+_([0-9]+).*/\1_\2/' soil_proteins_combined.fasta > soil_proteins.fasta
 ```
-### Stage 1 — filtering sequences
+### Stage 1 - filtering sequences

 ```bash
 ./run_stage1.sh /path/to/soil_proteins_renamed.fasta -residues GDSGGP -pfam PF00089 -identity 50